simoneSantoni/net-analysis-smm638/README.md

 <!-- TOC depthFrom:1 depthTo:6 withLinks:1 updateOnSave:1 orderedList:0 -->

 - [Instructor](#instructor)
-Both types of assessment will be evaluated along four criteria: i) appropriate use of notions and frameworks discussed in class; ii) effectiveness of the proposed answer or solution; iii) originality/creativity of the proposed answer or solution; iv) organization an clarity of submitted materials.
-All criteria carry-out equal weight in terms of mark.

 - [Module Overview](#module-overview)
 - [Materials & Readings](#materials--readings)
 - [Learning Objectives](#learning-objectives)